Title: A beautiful mind Author: Venom_69 Disclaimer: Don't own them,

 Sam shrugged, not really sure herself.

-"Well, this is just the first step!'
-He grinned proudly and laid down
+this is just the first step!'
+He grinned proudly and laid down with her when she pulled back the covers and patted the

-her invitingly.
+bed beside her invitingly.

 All insomnia forgotten, Sam fell asleep instantly.